Why Serbia?

 Language Proficiency

 Some roles require English at B1 level.
-Specific requirement varies by employer and job type.
+Exact requirements vary by employer and role — we advise accordingly.

 End-to-End Process